<img alt="" src="https://secure.bali6nora.com/145236.png" style="display:none;">

 • Do you want your ideal buyers to find you online when they search for topics related to your business?

-• Do you want your content to be viewed as helpful and the authoritative resource for the key prospects for your business?
+• Do you want your content to be viewed as helpful and an authoritative resource for the key prospects of your business?

-• Do you want to engage online through social media with influencers, potential partners, employment candidates, and prospects?
+• Do you want to engage with influencers, potential partners, employment candidates, and prospects online through social media?

 • Do you see digital marketing as a way to grow your business or as a cost to be endured?

-Or does your digital manufacturing strategy boil down to adding pages to your site when you have product updates, posting self-indulgent information on LinkedIn every once in a while, and sending boring emails to your list?
+Or does your digital manufacturing strategy boil down to adding pages to your site when you have product updates, posting self-indulgent information on LinkedIn occasionally, and sending boring emails to your list?

-If you focus on the tactical side of digital marketing you probably do not see much in the way of results.
-You probably think of your website and digital marketing as a cost and not as an investment.
+If you focus on the tactical side of B2B digital marketing, you probably do not see much in the results.
+You probably think of your website and digital marketing as a cost, not an investment.

-If you look at digital marketing strategy as something your agency handles or that the marketing associate figures out you are going to be left behind.
+If you look at digital marketing strategy as something your agency handles or the marketing associate figures out, you will be left behind.

-I just talked to a prospect that has the goal of driving $2M+ in new revenue by using digital marketing to connect to a new market.
-They know the market exists, and they know they have a product that is differentiated and effective in this niche.
+I just talked to a prospect that aims to drive $2M+ in new revenue by using digital marketing to connect to a new market.
+They know the market exists and have a differentiated and effective product in this niche.

-At this point, I am not sure he will change his mindset (though I am pretty convincing and have the case studies to prove we will be successful) because he sees digital marketing as a cost and not as a long term investment.
-If they ever hope to stand out online, they will need to commit to a digital marketing strategy to create content and optimize and promote that content.
+At this point, I am not sure he will change his mindset (though I am pretty convincing and have the case studies to prove we will succeed) because he sees digital marketing as a cost, not a long-term investment.
+If they ever hope to stand out online, they must commit to a digital marketing strategy to create content and optimize and promote it.

 Otherwise, they will rely on outbound tactics like cold calls, list buying, and paid ads which may or may not be successful - but it will certainly be expensive.

-Make no mistake; this is a strategic decision and not just a one-time tactical marketing campaign.
+Make no mistake; this is a strategic decision, not just a one-time tactical marketing campaign.

 Most manufacturers face this same decision - do we invest and commit to a long-term digital marketing strategy, or do we bounce from campaign to tactical campaign and hope we hit a home run?